Alternation acyclic tournaments: Preliminaries

-Another rephrasing, closer to Dumont's original formulation, in terms of ``surjective pistols'' may be found in~\cite{Dumont-Viennot} and in~\cite{Viennot}.
+such that $1\leq a_i, b_i\leq i$ hold for all $i$ and the set $\{a_1,b_1,\ldots,a_{n},b_{n}\}$ equals $\{1,\ldots,n\}$. \end{corollary} Another model, ``alternating pistols'', may be found in~\cite{Viennot}.
 For more information on the Genocchi numbers of the first kind we refer the reader to its entries (A036968 and A001469) in~\cite{OEIS}.

 The {\em median Genocchi numbers $H_{2n-1}$}, also called {\em Genocchi numbers of the second kind}, also appear already in Seidel's triangle.
 Their study evolved concurrently with the study of the Genocchi numbers of the first kind.
 For detailed bibliography on them we refer the reader to the above mentioned sources, and their entry (A005439) in~\cite{OEIS}.
+Their first few values are $H_1=1$, $H_3=2$, $H_5=8$, $H_7=56$, $H_9=608$ and $H_{11}=9440$.
 In this paper we will use the following recent result on them, due to Claesson, Kitaev, Ragnarsson and Tenner~\cite{Claesson-LS}:

 Here the numbers $PS_n^{(k)}$ are the {\em Legendre-Stirling numbers}, see the work of Andrews, Gawronski and Littlejohn~\cite{Andrews-LS}.